 Getting to Milan by train

 It’s easy to include Milan in your travels through Italy.
 Whether you’re visiting the Colosseum in Rome, or the Ponte Vecchio bridge in Florence, our fast and direct train routes bring you straight to Milan.
 For example, you can travel from Rome to Milan in less than four hours and from Florence to Milan in about two hours on Frecciarossa or Italo high-speed trains.
+If you travel in Frecciarossa Premium, Business or Executive Class, a welcome service with complimentary drinks and snacks will be brought directly to your seat.
+What's more, if you buy a Frecciarossa Executive ticket, you can get free access to FrecciaLounge at Roma Termini or Milan Central Station and enjoy free WiFi, customer service, snacks and drinks while waiting for your train.

 Milan is also accessible from nearby European countries, such as Switzerland and France.
 Direct Eurocity trains connect Zurich to Milan in less than four hours, while TGV high-speed trains take you from Paris to Milan in about seven hours, and from Lyon to Milan in about five hours.
 The fashionable streets and cutting-edge architecture of Milan are just a short train journey away from many European cities.